Dahejia

 Dahejia Town (大河家镇) is a town under Jishishan County, in Linxia, Gansu.
 It is located on the south bank of the Yellow River, bordering Qinghai province on what can be considered the boundary between the Loess Plateau and the Tibetan Plateau.

 History

 The area around Dahejia has been inhabited since 5,000 years ago by the Majiayao culture.

-The town has long been the site of an the Linjin ferry, an important ferry crossing in the upper reaches of the Yellow River.
+The town has long been the site of the Linjin ferry, an important ferry crossing in the upper reaches of the Yellow River.
 This also established the town as a trading base on the Silk Road and a military chokepoint.
 It was a marketplace for tea and horses.

 In 1988 a 161 meter long bridge opened, replacing the ferry.
 A second bridge was built in 2019.

 Dahejia town was merged from the former Dahejia township and Shibaozi township.